ZILiAT-NASK/BAN-PL/README.md

 ## Citation
 If you make use of this dataset, please cite the following paper.

-Okulska, I., Głąbińska, K., Kołos, A., Karlińska, A., Wiśnios, E., Nowakowski, A., Ellerik, P., Prałat, A. [*BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service*](https://arxiv.org/abs/2308.10592).
+Kołos, A., Okulska, I., Głąbińska, K., Karlińska, A., Wiśnios, E., Ellerik, P., Prałat, A. [*BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service*](https://arxiv.org/abs/2308.10592).
 2023. arXiv:2308.1059.

 ```
-@misc{okulska2023banpl,
+@misc{kołos2024banpl,
       title={BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service},
-      author={Inez Okulska and Kinga Głąbińska and Anna Kołos and Agnieszka Karlińska and Emilia Wiśnios and Adam Nowakowski and Paweł Ellerik and Andrzej Prałat},
+      author={Anna Kołos and Inez Okulska and Kinga Głąbińska and Agnieszka Karlińska and Emilia Wiśnios and Paweł Ellerik and Andrzej Prałat},
-      year={2023},
+      year={2024},
       eprint={2308.10592},
       archivePrefix={arXiv},
       primaryClass={cs.CL}